slopezcaceres/radioactive-beamline-tuning-plugins/README.md

 The plugins extend Badger with additional **environments** and **interfaces** to communicate with machines in a VSystem control network via API server.

+You can see the results in the paper [AI-assisted transport of radioactive ion beams](https://journals.aps.org/prab/pdf/10.1103/bwxw-w9jc)

 ---

 ## Installation